 The Chicago Bar Foundation compiles and publishes a detailed guide on pro bono opportunities available in the Chicagoland area.

-Have questions about how to get involved or where?
-Contact PILI’s Executive Director Michael Bergmann by email or by phone at 312-832-5129.
+Have questions about how to get involved in pro bono or where?
+Contact PILI's Executive Director Michael Bergmann by e-mail or by phone at 312-832-5129.